 During his stay in Paris in 1921, Thayaht came into contact with the famous couturier Madeleine Vionnet and created some haute couture illustrations for the Maison Vionnet.
 The stylized geometric compositions of the sketches appeared in the early 1920s in the French magazine Gazette du Bon Ton.
-In 1929, Thayaht designed men’s clothing for the sea and in 1930 he also wrote a book: Aesthetics in dressing.
+In 1929, Thayaht designed men’s clothing for the sea and in 1930 he also wrote a book: Aesthetics in Dressing.
 Solar fashion, futuristic fashion.

-Another lesser known Futurist, Tullio Crali, continued Balla’s efforts to redesign the jacket and suit.
-He created a series of sketches of short and dynamic dresses in which cutting inventions mix with contrasting colored panels of fabric, thus creating stylized sculptural effects that echo some constructivist solutions.
+Another lesser-known Futurist, Tullio Crali, continued Balla’s efforts to redesign the jacket and suit.
+He created a series of sketches of short and dynamic dresses in which cutting inventions mix with contrasting colored panels of fabric, thus creating stylized sculptural effects that echo some Constructivist solutions.

-If Balla and Thayaht were oriented towards a reformulation of everyday dress, Fortunato Depero actually remains the Italian Futurist with the strongest connections to fashion.
+If Balla and Thayaht were oriented toward a reformulation of everyday dress, Fortunato Depero actually remains the Italian Futurist with the strongest connections to fashion.
 He created costume designs, theatrical sets, and illustrations for adverts.
 After the war, when he fled Italy to escape his association with Fascism, he designed scenes and costumes for the Roxy Theatre and for the American Sketches in New York.
 This was actually his second American experience since at the end of the 1920s he worked in New York as an illustrator for Vogue and Vanity Fair.

 Depero created his first costumes in 1916 for a mimic-acrobatic ballet entitled Mimismagia, which featured geometrical designs that could be transformed and also integrated elements that lit up and produced noises.

-In the same year he met Sergei Diaghilev, who commissioned him to design scenes and the costumes for the Ballets Russes‘ Le Chant du Rossignol, with music by Igor Stravinsky, and for Il Giardino Zoologico (The Zoological Garden) by Francesco Cangiullo with music by Ravel.
-These projects were never realized but the drafts Depero left us show the great innovative and creative forces behind his work.
+In the same year, he met Sergei Diaghilev, who commissioned him to design scenes and the costumes for the Ballets Russes’ Le Chant du Rossignol, with music by Igor Stravinsky, and for Il Giardino Zoologico (The Zoological Garden) by Francesco Cangiullo with music by Ravel.
+These projects were never realized but the drafts Depero left us to show the great innovative and creative forces behind his work.

 He was back in the news in 2009 when quite a few museums celebrated the 100th anniversary of Italian Futurism.
 For this occasion, the Museo di Arte Moderna e Contemporanea di Trento e Rovereto launched a special exhibition in which they tried to look at the influence the Italian Futurists had on the German and Russian avant-garde movements.